lemmings-io/02-facebook-example/README.md

 	![Echo Bot](resources/doc/images/echo-bot.png)

 Check out the code to find out more.
-Also try sending "image" or "help" to your bot. 🙂
+Also try sending "image", "help" or thumbs up to your bot. 🙂

 ### Deploying to Heroku